laravel/forge-docs/1.0/servers/providers.md

 If your preferred provider is not baked into Forge, you can always use the Custom VPS option.
 :::

+### Linking Additional Server Providers

+You can link additional server providers from your account profile.
+You can access your account profile via the drop-down selection menu at the top-right of the Forge UI.
+Once you have accessed your account profile, you should navigate to the "Server Providers" tab.

 ### DigitalOcean Backups

 If you are using DigitalOcean as your server provider, you may also enable the [DigitalOcean Weekly Backups](https://www.digitalocean.com/community/tutorials/digitalocean-backups-and-snapshots-explained) feature.